xerosagas/DS4Windows/doc/concepts/stick-calibrator-concept.md

 ## Pros and cons of each option
 The first option should work fairly well in most of the cases given the stick drift is not too big.
-If it's only a few bits that it drifts by, the deadzone at the _shorter_ side and lack of the top end at the _longer_ side should not even be noticable.
+If it's only a few units that it drifts by, the deadzone at the _shorter_ side and lack of the top end at the _longer_ side should not even be noticable.
 It's also easier to implement, as it only involves checking the amount by which the stick drifts and then making simple addition/subtraction operations.